Which Credit Cards Let You Get the Sign-Up Bonus Again?

 For example, the terms and conditions for the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® say:

 American Airlines AAdvantage® bonus miles offer is not available if you have had a Citi® / AAdvantage® Platinum Select® Mastercard® opened or closed in the past 24 months.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 And for the Citi ThankYou Premier, the rules currently say: